anchore/enterprise-client-go/pkg/enterprise/docs/ImagesAPI.md

 	vulnType := "vulnType_example" // string |
-	forceRefresh := true // bool |  (optional) (default to false) includeVulnDescription := true // bool |  (optional) (default to false) includeAnnotationDetail := true // bool | When true, include detailed vulnerability annotations in the report.
-Requires vuln-annotator-viewer or vuln-annotator-editor user role. (optional) (default to false) vendorOnly := true // bool | Filter results to include only vulnerabilities that are not marked as invalid by upstream OS vendor data.
+	forceRefresh := true // bool |  (optional) (default to false) includeVulnDescription := true // bool |  (optional) (default to false) includeAnnotationDetail := true // bool | When true, include detailed vulnerability annotations in the report. (optional) (default to false) vendorOnly := true // bool | Filter results to include only vulnerabilities that are not marked as invalid by upstream OS vendor data.
 When set to true, it will filter out all vulnerabilities where `will_not_fix` is False.
 If false all vulnerabilities are returned regardless of `will_not_fix` (optional) (default to true) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)